Seattle-Aquarium/CCR_image_processing/documents/comparison_UIE.md

 # SOP for Comparing UIE Output to Hand-Edited Images for Classification Training

-This SOP describes how to prepare matched datasets (hand-edited vs. UIE), train Ultralytics YOLO classification models in the [Toolbox](https://github.com/Jordan-Pierce/CoralNet-Toolbox) (v0.0.97), and compare model performance to evaluate image quality.
+This SOP describes how to prepare matched datasets (hand-edited vs. UIE), train Ultralytics YOLO classification models in [Toolbox](https://github.com/Jordan-Pierce/CoralNet-Toolbox) (v0.0.97), and compare model performance to evaluate image quality.